sc-ventures/cloudbreak-documentation/docs/images.md

 ## Custom Images

-By default, Cloudbreak launches clusters from **standard default images**, which include default configuration and default tooling.
-These images are available by default for each supported provider and region:
+By default, Cloudbreak launches clusters from **default base images**, which include default configuration and default tooling.
+These images are available by default for each supported provider and region.
+These images are **base images**: they include the OS but do not include Ambari or HDP software.
+The Ambari and HDP software is installed as part of the VM create and cluster provisioning process.

+The following table lists the standard default images available for each platform:

 | Cloud Provider | Base Images |
 |---|---|